 Train Your Perceptions – 2

 A second idea concerning modulating our emotions includes the redirection of our attention to something else.
-Let’s say that you read something that someone writes to you or about you that makes you angry.
-Read it, understand it, and then pause to think about it before responding.
-If you are upset, redirect your attention to something more pleasant, like your morning cup of coffee, or a previous conversation with your significant other earlier in the day.
-By focusing on this energy as something that could potentially cause problems, then sustaining that focus and redirecting it to something else, when you do choose to make a response, it stands a much better chance of being more appropriate, at that higher level of consciousness.
+You read something that someone writes to you or about you that makes you angry.
+Please read it, understand it, and then pause to think about it before responding.
+If you are upset, redirect your attention to something more pleasant, like your morning cup of coffee or a previous conversation with your significant other earlier in the day.
+By focusing on this energy as something that could potentially cause problems, then sustaining that focus and redirecting it to something else, when you choose to make a response, it stands a much better chance of being more appropriate, at that higher level of consciousness.

 Yours for a Better Life,